 Confusion?
-Paralysed by choice?
+Paralyzed by choice?
 That’s a common complaint among anglers choosing a new tackle box.

-In this post, our resident fishing guide Shawn Chapin cuts through the marketing spin and uses his first hand fishing experience to pick the best tackle box on the market in across several categories: hard body tackle boxes, soft body tackle boxes/tackle bags and rolling tackle boxes.
+In this post, our resident fishing guide Shawn Chapin cuts through the marketing spin and uses his first-hand fishing experience to pick the best tackle box on the market across several categories: hard body tackle boxes, soft body tackle boxes/tackle bags, and rolling tackle boxes.

-For those is a hurry, we’ve listed out top fishing tackle boxes across each category below:
+For those in a hurry, we’ve listed out top fishing tackle boxes across each category below:

 - Best hard body tackle box: Plano 7771-01 Guide Series Tackle System (click here to buy)